Arrogate: 2017: four-year-old season

-After returning to the United States, Arrogate was given some time off then was entered in the San Diego Handicap at Del Mar on July 22 where he carried the top weight of 126 pounds.
-Heavily favored at odds of 1–20, his main rival in a field of five was Accelerate, whose main claim to fame at the time was finishing second ahead of Arrogate in their April 2016 maiden race.
+After returning to the United States, Arrogate was given some time off, then was entered in the San Diego Handicap at Del Mar on July 22, where he carried the top weight of 126 pounds.
+He was heavily favored at odds of 1–20, with his main rival in a field of five being Accelerate, whose main claim to fame at the time was finishing second ahead of Arrogate in their April 2016 maiden race.
 However, Arrogate unexpectedly finished fourth, over fifteen lengths behind Accelerate.
 Mike Watchmaker, a handicapper writing for the Daily Racing Form commented, "He lacked any interest in getting involved in the run to or around the first turn, and the little move he made on the far turn was actually an optical illusion."
 Another writer called it the biggest upset in the history of Del Mar.
 "He gallops and works faster than that," said Smith.
 "I'm dumbfounded."

 Arrogate was next entered in the Pacific Classic on August 19, also at Del Mar.
-Facing off against six other horses, Arrogate stalked the pace set by his stablemate Collected for much of the race, then began to close in on him in the stretch.
+Facing off against six other horses, he stalked the pace set by his stablemate Collected for much of the race, then began to close in on him in the stretch.
 However, it was not enough to catch Collected, who won by half a length.
 Following the race, Baffert said it felt "weird" that Collected had won and not Arrogate.
 "I feel like my older son was beaten by my younger son," he told the Daily Racing Form.

 Baffert trained Arrogate up to the 2017 Breeders' Cup Classic on November 4, a layoff of over two months.
-Arrogate put in several good workouts at his training base in Santa Anita, but handicappers were still concerned about his ability to handle the Del Mar track at which the Classic would be held.
+The horse put in several good workouts at his training base in Santa Anita, but handicappers were still concerned about his ability to handle the Del Mar track at which the Classic would be held.
 Arrogate drew post position one for the race, and Smith announced his intention to be aggressive out of the starting gate in order to avoid being trapped on the rail.
 Arrogate was made the 2–1 second choice on the morning line behind Gun Runner, who had won three straight Grade I races since returning from Dubai.
-Unfortunately, Arrogate ducked in at the start and lost ground to the rest of the field.
-He was never a factor in the race and finished in a dead heat for fifth, 7 1/2 lengths behind Gun Runner.
+However, Arrogate ducked in at the start and lost ground to the rest of the field.
+He was never a factor and finished in a dead heat for fifth, 7 1/2 lengths behind Gun Runner.

 Smith blamed the loss on Arrogate's dislike for the Del Mar surface.
 "He just won't run over here.
 I've tried to talk myself into thinking he would.
 He has just showed me time and time again that he wouldn't."
-Baffert said that Arrogate was "like a pitcher who can't find the plate. ...
-He's just not the horse he was."
+Baffert said that Arrogate was "like a pitcher who can't find the plate...He's just not the horse he was."